AditiAgarwal95/InterviewAssignment/README.md

 1. npm install
 2. npm run dev

+Please note this app is created using Vite.

 Notes:
 1. Search, Delete and Add implemented.
 2. Search has been implemented with debouncing for optimization.